yegor256/blog/_posts/2016/mar/2016-03-08-pimp-up-your-resume.md

 ## Sexy Photo on the Top

 You want them to work with you, right?
 They want to see you.
 So a photo is a mandatory component of a CV.
-And try to make it look sexy and artistic.
+And try to make it look artistic.
 Ask your graphic designer friend to style it.
 Maybe even pay for this work.
 Just pay attention to the photo; it's very important.